Lucyjpjones/wean-cuisine/README.md

 - [Flaticon](https://www.flaticon.com/) and [VectorStock](https://www.vectorstock.com/): used as inspiration for the Wean Cuisine logo.

-- Icon circle images displayed on homepage are from [Flaticon](https://www.flaticon.com/) and edited using [Paint S](https://apps.apple.com/gb/app/paint-s/id736473980?mt=12).
+- Icon circle images found on the homepage are from [Flaticon](https://www.flaticon.com/) and edited using [Paint S](https://apps.apple.com/gb/app/paint-s/id736473980?mt=12).

 - The image used for the 'Shop recipe books' section on the homepage is from [The Reading List](https://readinglist.click/sub/cheesy-pea-quinoa-risotto-for-you-and-the-baby-from-joe-wickss-wean-in-15/).

-- The images used for the callout on the recipes, cuisines and books page are all from [Annabel Karmel](https://www.annabelkarmel.com/).
+- The images used for the callout on the recipes, cuisines, and books page are all from [Annabel Karmel](https://www.annabelkarmel.com/).

 - All recipe images added by users lucyjpj (admin) and susan are from [Organix](https://www.organix.com/) and [Annabel Karmel](https://www.annabelkarmel.com/) recipes.
 All other recipes have been added from user testing.